oceanicsdotio/oceanics.io/README.md

 - Neo4j routing error: Likely that the URL or password for the database instance are out of date in the web UI.
 Can be applied from the commandline, by updating the `.env` to match the `.envrc`.
 - 502 Gateway Error: a Neo4j routing error from bad credentials or URL can result in this status code
 - Yarn updates: when you are ready to update the version of yarn used, run `yarn set version stable`, followed by an install.
+- Yarn nodeLinker: Netlify does not support PnP as a nodeLinker, you gotta use node-modules